qupath/qupath-docs/docs/deep/gpu.md

 To decipher this, you should know:

 * Each QuPath release uses a specific version of DJL.
-* Each DJL has a specific default version for each deep learning framework.
+* Each DJL has a specific *default* version for each deep learning framework.
+  * For PyTorch, DJL typically supports a few versions
 * Each framework has specific requirements regarding CUDA (and therefore cuDNN).

 The following sections attempt to outline the versions (as best I can figure them out):